Fall of the Fascist regime in Italy: German reaction

-Allied reaction

 The "forty-six days", armistice and civil war

 The forty-six days from the arrest of Mussolini on 25 July to the public notification on 8 September of the Armistice of Cassibile (signed 3 September, kept secret from the Italian people and from Italy's Nazi German allies) would set in motion numerous actions in Italy.
 The last sentence of the communiqué of 25 July ("The war goes on.
 Italy will be true to its word"), while puzzling to the Allies, did not deceive Hitler, who immediately understood that the change of regime would very likely lead to an Italian defection, which would endanger the German forces fighting in Southern Italy and the entire Wehrmacht presence in Southern Europe.
 However, the Badoglio government initially made no attempt to establish contact with the Anglo-Americans, while making alternating requests for help and obstructionism towards incoming German forces and requests to deploy German divisions in the South, on the frontline against the Allies.
 Germany increased troop movements into Italy, ostensibly done to support Italy against Allied troop movements from Southern Italy.
 The new foreign minister, Guariglia, was ambassador to Turkey, and time was lost while waiting for his return from Ankara.
 The King, after his activism on 25 July, was inactive, delegating the political action to d'Acquarone and Badoglio.

 After letting the populace celebrate on 25 July, the Badoglio government proclaimed a state of siege and a curfew on 26 July.
 On 27 July, the first council of ministers under Badoglio took place.
 In this meeting, it was decided to move Mussolini ("The State prisoner") to an island and to dissolve the Fascist Party, the Grand Council, the Chamber of Fasci and Corporations, and the Special Tribunal for the Defense of the State.
 The reconstitution of all political parties was also forbidden.
 Despite this prohibition, representatives of the political parties met on 26 July in Milan and on 27 July in Rome under the direction of Ivanoe Bonomi.
 They met again in Rome on 2 August.
 Members of Christian Democracy, the Italian Liberal Party, the Italian Socialist Party, the Action Party, and the Italian Communist Party started to organize a common action against the government; at the same time, several demonstrations against Badoglio resulted in 83 deaths and several hundreds wounded around the country.